ti-oluwa/pysche/README.md

 ##### run_on_* schedules

-These schedules are used to specify the days a task should run.
+These schedules are used to specify the day a task should run.
 Below are the available run_on_* schedules.

 - `pysche.schedules.run_on_weekday`
 - `pysche.schedules.run_on_dayofmonth`